Tree work in your community

 There will be no depots available for tree debris cleanup.
 Citizens are asked not to create unofficial dump sites in parks or other areas of Calgary.
 Illegal dumping is subject to a $250 fine.

-How can you assist in the recovery efforts?
+How can you assist in caring for our urban forest?

 - Complying with no parking signs